Development

 It is getting closer to the end of the year and our planned beta launch!
 I wanted to share a few updates on what we have been doing since the last update.

-A couple of things Dillon and I have been discussing is how we want to approach the beta launch.
-Initially we were going to just open it up to anyone and everyone who wanted to sign up.
+Dillon and I have been discussing how we want to approach the beta launch.
+Initially, we were going to open it up to anyone who wanted to sign up.

-We are now thinking to do a slow rollout, where we are slowly accepting new users instead of just opening the floodgates.
-This will allow us to test Copia with a small group of users and help us work through any issues quicker.
+We're now thinking about doing a slow rollout, gradually accepting new users instead of opening the floodgates all at once.
+As a small team, this will let us test Copia with a smaller group and work through any issues more quickly.

 One last thing I'll add before we get into some of the details of what we have been working on is that we established a goal of what we thought was "ready for beta" for Copia.